Approximately 1 in 4 people in the UK will experience a mental health problem each year.

 It’s ok not to be ok!
 If you are struggling, no matter what it is, whether it’s grieving the loss of a loved one, stress at work, relationship issues, or just a general feeling of despair with life in general…one of the best things you can do is ‘reach out to somebody that you trust’ and confide in them.

 For me exercise is therapy for both the mind and body, particularly the mind.
 Even though I don’t always feel like going to the gym… 9 times out of 10 I always feel much better.
 I feel revived and less stressed, I also feel stronger and more able to cope with the challenges of life.
 For de-stressing i’m a BIG fan of lifting weights, there’s something very satisfying about throwing about lumps of iron!
+Although not a quick fix, you could also try some top brain boosters – supplements to help improve cognitive function.

 #3 Keep A Journal